Nabin9817/Computer-Networking/Packet_tracer/readme.md

 It can be downloaded from "https://www.packettracernetwork.com/download/download-packet-tracer.html"

 ## Assignments
-1.simulate a ping request from onenetwok to another network 2.simulate for network with DHCP server, DNS server and web server 3.design a system for assigning IP address automatically to host on a network
+1.simulate a ping request from onenetwok to another network <br/>
+2.simulate for network with DHCP server, DNS server and web server<br/>
+3.design a system for assigning IP address automatically to host on a network<br/>